 How to make a scrunchie – step by step instructions

 Cut a long retangle from your fabric.
-As mentioned above mine is 12cm x 45cm.
-Depending on the pattern on your fabric, you may want to consider how you cute fabric (length wise or across)
+As mentioned above mine is 12cm x 45cm including the seam allowance.
+Depending on the pattern on your fabric, you may want to consider how you cute fabric (long edge or across).